Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 The third part is the heart of our proof of measure equivalence rigidity of $\Out(F_N)$.
 In Section~\ref{sec_canonical}, we translate to the groupoid setting the fact that having invariant nice splittings passes to the normalizer.
 We also set up the notions of pure, nice-averse and stably nice subgroupoids that provide the groupoid-theoretic framework in which the later sections are phrased.
 As observed in this introduction, direct products of free groups play an important role in the present paper, and Section~\ref{sec:direct-product} is concerned with measured groupoids with cocycles towards such direct products.
+Section~\ref{sec:amenable_actions} contains the proof of Theorem~\ref{thm_amen_intro} showing the amenability of the action of $\Out(F_N,\calf)$ on the space of arational trees with amenable stabilizer.
 In Section~\ref{sec:adams}, we run our version of Adams' argument and prove Theorem~\ref{theointro:adams}.
-Section~\ref{sec:big} is the heart of our proof, culminating in Theorem~\ref{theo:non-characterization}; it gives the necessary conditions for stabilizing a non-separating free splitting, and sufficient conditions for stabilizing a free splitting.
+Section~\ref{sec:big} culminates in Theorem~\ref{theo:non-characterization} which gives the necessary conditions for stabilizing a non-separating free splitting, and sufficient conditions for stabilizing a free splitting.
 Section~\ref{sec:compatibility} deals with the characterization of adjacency in $\NSG$.
 In Section~\ref{sec:maps}, we prove that every injective map from $\NSG$ to $\FSG$ which preserves adjacency and non-adjacency must take its values in $\NSG$ (as explained above, this compensates the slight asymmetry in the statement of Theorem~\ref{theo:non-characterization}).
 The proofs of our main theorem and its consequences are completed in Section~\ref{sec:conclusion}.

 \paragraph*{Acknowledgments.} We would like to warmly thank Damien Gaboriau for suggesting this problem, organizing a session at the IHP in 2011 with this problem in view within the framework of the trimester \emph{Von Neumann algebras and ergodic theory of group actions}, and for helpful discussions and encouragements.
 We thank Ric Wade and Martin Bridson for pointing out a missing assumption in an earlier version of Corollary \ref{corintro:cayley}.

-The first named author acknowledges support from the Centre Henri Lebesgue (Labex ANR-11-LABX-0020-01).
-The second named author acknowledges support from the Agence Nationale de la Recherche under Grant ANR-16-CE40-0006.
+Finally, we warmly thank the referees for their exceptionally thorough reading and numerous suggestions that helped us improve this paper.